KaiPereira/build-a-devboard/JOURNAL.md

 ![Pasted image 20250929112732.png](journal/Pasted%20image%2020250929112732.png)

 Anyways next, we're going to organize our parts onto the PCB (I also fixed my header pins and MCU orientation in this step).
-The LDO is going to go really close to the USB-C VBUS, and the flash storage will go close to the RP2040's QSPI pins:
+The LDO is going to go really close to the USB-C VBUS, and the flash storage will go close to the RP2040's QSPI pins, just so we have an efficient layout:

 ![Pasted image 20250929113626.png](journal/Pasted%20image%2020250929113626.png)

-I use exact positioning when doing things like this, but you can just draw them on if you want, I just like everything to be nicely symmetrical.
+I use exact positioning when doing things like this, but you can just place them on if you want, I just like everything to be nicely symmetrical.

 Next, I'm going to put the crystal on.
-The crystal should be very close to the RP2040 XIN/XOUT pins because it's a very precise signal, and the load capacitors should be RIGHT next to the pins too.
-You can then just put the resistor right by the XOUT pin of the RP2040:
+The crystal should be very close to the RP2040 XIN/XOUT pins because it's a very precise signal, and the load capacitors should be RIGHT next to the pins too so the signals don't get messed up.
+You can then just put the resistor right by the XOUT pin of the RP2040 to have a nice and efficient layout:

 ![Pasted image 20250929114427.png](journal/Pasted%20image%2020250929114427.png)